mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/ConfigureAndCreate.md

 ## CREATE REST AUTH APP

-The `CREATE REST AUTH APP` statement is used to add REST authentication app to a REST service.
+The `CREATE REST AUTH APP` statement is used to create a new REST authentication app.
 The MySQL REST Service supports a list of authentication vendors, including dedicated MRS authentication, MYSQL user account authentication as well as several OAuth2 vendors, like OCI OAuth2, Facebook and Google.

+Once a REST authentication app has been created, it can be linked to REST services to enable the required authentication support.

+The [CREATE REST SERVICE](#create-rest-service) and [ALTER REST SERVICE](#alter-rest-service) statements support the addition or removal of REST authentication apps when using the ADD AUTH APP and REMOVE AUTH APP clauses

 **_SYNTAX_**